rndmorris/WU-CM333-EVoting/README.md

   1. A server running a web server (we used Apache)
   2. The servers needs to be running MySQL (or MariaDB in XAMPP)
   3. PHP running on that server
-  4. A java installation updated to Java 8
+  4. A java installation updated to Java 8 with an IDE
   5. A web broswer

-***All of these criteria can be met my simply installing XAMPP (or the equivalent on your platform).
-Installing seperate versions of PHP, MySQL, and Apache would also work, however installing XAMPP only takes a few minutes and can get this project up-and-running quickly.***
+*** All of these criteria can be met by simply installing XAMPP (or the equivalent on your platform).
+Installing seperate versions of PHP, MySQL, and Apache would also work, however installing XAMPP only takes a few minutes and can get this project up-and-running quickly.
+You'll also need a Java compiler. ***

 **Steps for getting started with voting:**
   1. Make sure that XAMPP (or the equivalent) is installed.